 Aims & Objectives

 - To understand the fundamentals of current neuroimaging techniques.

 - The role imaging plays in assisting neurosurgeons in diagnosis and surgical planning of common intracranial pathologies.

 - To inform and improve the day to day working neuroradiology knowledge of neurosurgeons.

 - Enhanced learning through case based learning and discussion.

 - To instill confidence in delegates approach to imaging for the FRCS (SN) examination.

-On completion of this one day course, delegates will be able to:
+On completion of this two day course, delegates will be able to:

 - Interpret neuro-radiological investigations for multiple intracranial and spinal pathologies.